 Interested in trying walking poles?
 If so, you’re probably wondering how to choose the right ones for your needs and how to use them properly.
 While walking poles are relatively easy for most people to use, there are some crucial details to consider when choosing the right pair for you.

 When choosing walking poles, you should choose walking poles that are comfortable, durable, and suitable for your height and activity level.
-The main factors to consider are size, weight, material, grip, and adjustability.
+The main factors are size, weight, material, grip, and adjustability.

 Here are some general guidelines on how to choose a good pair of walking poles: